JagNahal/pick-my-food/readme.md

 ## What's Next For Pick My Food

 Eventually I would like to add filters for specific price points to make sure no users feel alienated due to the program outputting a restaurant that costs within the hundreds.
-Adding the option to choose other locations would also allow people from across the world to use this program.